 - Lawful Stupid

 - Messianic Archetype: Complete with dying and being resurrected by God.
 Subverted in that he is never the savior of mankind in any path, dying before he can assume that role.

-- Nice Guy: Before he becomes a Messiah he was very kind, sympathetic towards others, and the peacemaker of the group.
+- Nice Guy: Before he becomes a Messiah he is very kind, sympathetic towards others, and the peacemaker of the group.

 - Stupid Sacrifice